SciML/ModelingToolkitCourse/docs/src/lectures/lecture7.md

 ## Pantelides Algorithm

-We can use the Pantelides algorithm to efficiently convert a DAE system that has structural integrability but not structural consistency solvability to a system that has structural consistency solvability.
+We can use the Pantelides algorithm to efficiently convert a DAE system that has structural integrability to a system with structural consistency solvability, even if it initially lacks this property..